metaplex-foundation/js/README.md

 });
 ```

-Note that if you want to create a `MetaplexFile` directly from a JSON object, there's a `useMetaplexFileFromJson` helper method that you can use like so.
+Note that if you want to create a `MetaplexFile` directly from a JSON object, there's a `toMetaplexFileFromJson` helper method that you can use like so.

 ```ts
 const file = MetaplexFile.fromJson({ foo: 42 });